Britain’s new parliament votes on Johnson’s Brexit deal | Malay Mail

-LONDON, Dec 20 — Britain’s freshly-elected parliament prepared today to move past years of partisan wrangling and initially approve Prime Minister Boris Johnson’s divorce deal with the European Union.
+LONDON, Dec 20 — Britain’s freshly-elected parliament prepared today to move past years of partisan wrangling and initially approve Prime Minister Boris Johnson’s divorce deal with the EU.

-The all-but-certain outcome in the House of Commons will help Johnson meet his winning campaign promise to “get Brexit done” at any cost on January 31.
+The all-but-certain outcome in the lower House of Commons will help Johnson on his way towards meeting his winning campaign promise to “get Brexit done” on January 31.

-But it will also push London and Brussels closer to another cliff edge that might disrupt decades of unfettered trade at the end of 2020.
+But it will also push London and Brussels closer to another cliff edge at the end of 2020 that might disrupt decades of unfettered trade.

-Last week’s polls put Johnson’s Conservatives in control of parliament and dispelled doubts over whether Britain was to become the first nation to leave the EU.
+A snap election last week put Johnson’s Conservatives in control of parliament and dispelled doubts over whether Britain would become the first nation to leave the European Union.

 A final vote on Johnson’s separation terms will come when lawmakers return from their Christmas break early next month.

-But Britain will enter the holiday season closer to legal and economic independence than it has been at any point since the 2016 Brexit referendum.
+But Britain will enter the holiday season closer to legal and economic independence from Brussels than it has been at any point since the 2016 Brexit referendum on Britain’s near half-century EU membership.

 Another cliff edge

-Britain’s nervous financial market rejoiced when Johnson’s ruling Tories secured an 80-seat majority in the 650-member House of Commons.
+Britain’s nervous financial market rejoiced when Johnson’s governing Conservatives secured an comprehensive majority in the 650-member House of Commons.

 But the pound fell back to its pre-election levels when Johnson introduced a series of small but potentially consequential changes into the official Withdrawal Agreement Bill.